dcjulian29/SiegeApi/README.md

 You can find more information about that program at [https://www.joedog.org/siege-home/](https://www.joedog.org/siege-home/)

-This project is about wrapping the command-line use of thesiege program so that other automated tools can use the features of Siege to load-test websites via an API.
+This project is about wrapping the command-line use of the siege program so that other automated tools can use the features of Siege to load-test websites via an API.
 It also gives me the perfect excuse to use .Net Core since Siege does not run (well) on Windows (via Cygwin)...

 License
 =======